Southern Yakutia (Sakha)

 Yeremenko said with a note of desperation in his voice, “I returned to my

-ancestral homeland because I had to save my hide and the hides of my family
+ancestral homeland because I had to do something to save my hide and the hides

-members.
-I wanted to find the last resort
+of my family members.
+I wanted to find the last

-of refuge.
-I wanted to let my rational bearings survive in a rapidly rising
+resort of refuge.
+I wanted to let my rational bearings survive in a rapidly

 “I have heard words like those spoken before.
 Comrade Andrei